s-mostafa-a/Luna16/README.md

 4. Run `main/train.py`

 ### Using google colab
+The model has been trained in some small epochs by a [small sample](https://drive.google.com/file/d/1QOSRnUiwp08AFYOFgrCWJrEEEckZG1_0/view?usp=sharing) on google colab infrastructure.
-I have gone through the process of training the model with a [little sample of data](https://drive.google.com/file/d/1QOSRnUiwp08AFYOFgrCWJrEEEckZG1_0/view?usp=sharing) using google colab [here](./notebooks/Sample_of_training_process_with_google_colab.ipynb).
+You could simply copy the data to your own Google Drive account and run it to learn the procedure of training the model using google colab!
-For running the notebook, first, you should copy the data to your google drive, then click on "run all" in the notebook.
-The scripts in this notebook may look a little bit dirty, but it works for now. :)